Ivshti/linvodb3/README.md

 ### Map / Reduce / Filter

-### Events
-- insert - only before a new doc is inserted in DB
-- save - saved before any object is persisted to DB
-- inserted
-- updated
-- remove
-- removed
-- saved
-- construct

 ### Updating documents
 `db.update(query, update, options, callback)` will update all documents matching `query` according to the `update` rules: